ocaml-multicore/kcas/README.md

 val b : int Loc.t = <abstr>
 ```

-And create helper that spawns a domain that repeatedly increments `a` and
+And create a helper that spawns a domain that repeatedly increments `a` and
 decrements `b` in a transaction:

 ```ocaml